 Sending postcards manually is also a bit of a gamble as to if and when they'll be received.
 Sending it online, it is tracked.
 You receive an email confirmation of the order, along with a time estimate for delivery, and a contact to complain to if there's ever any delay.

 Sending a postcard home online is quick and painless.
-It takes a few minutes and can be done anywhere as long as you have internet connection.
-Sending it manually, first we had to find a souvenir shop and would spend ages picking the ideal postcards.
-Then we’d spend time writing it (you’ll be so surprised how hard it is to find a pen when you’re travelling!), and finally we had to track down a post office, ensuring we go during working hours on a week day, spend time queuing to buy the stamp before finally posting it.
+It takes a few minutes and can be done anywhere as long as you have an Internet connection.
+Sending it manually, first, we had to find a souvenir shop and would spend ages picking the ideal postcards.
+Then we'd spend time writing it (you'll be so surprised how hard it is to find a pen when you're travelling!), and finally we had to track down a post office, ensuring we go during working hours on a weekday, spend time queuing to buy the stamp before finally posting it.
 A good chunk of a day is spent sending postcards home manually.